jahnvirout/NeuralForge-AI/README.md

 - FastAPI backend exposing all functionality via REST endpoints
 - Streamlit frontend with chat, health dashboard, report viewer, and repo inspector

+**Implemented after the initial phases**
+- Public GitHub URL ingestion with shallow cloning and cleanup

 **Planned**
-- GitHub URL ingestion (analyze a repo directly from its URL, not just a local path)
 - Source citations in chat answers (show which file/chunk an answer was grounded in)
+- Background indexing jobs and progress reporting for large repositories
+- Persistent vector storage across backend restarts

 ## Learning Objectives